The Zapruder Film: Genuine or Fake?

 Once it is acknowledged that a conspiracy took place, and that some evidence had been faked, such as the planting of the rifle and the bullet shells on the sixth floor of the Texas School Book Depository, it can be tempting to suppose that any of the physical evidence might have been faked.
 But it is still necessary to demonstrate how a particular instance of deception might plausibly have been achieved.

-For example, the planting of the evidence on the sixth floor is not in itself implausible:
+For example, the planting of evidence on the sixth floor is not in itself implausible:

 - the TSBD was occupied by several companies, not all of whose employees would have been able to identify strangers within the building;

-- many of the employees were not inside the building at the time of the assassination;
+- the majority of the employees were not inside the building at the time of the assassination;

 - the presence of strangers would not have been noteworthy: it was common for delivery drivers, customers, and other non–employees to enter and leave the TSBD without hindrance;